BOrekhova/borekhova/README.md

 ✨hello, world✨

 - 🐬 currently working on my english pronunciation
-- 🐳 learning python and c++, maybe java and html
+- 🐳 learning python and c++, maybe javascript and html
 - 🐟 how to reach me: barbaraorekhova@gmail.com